 The Port Authority

-The Port Authority of NY-NJ is the logical candidate to administer the program.
+The Port Authority of NY-NJ is a logical (but not only) candidate to administer the program.
 It operates the airports and can certify that the funds will be directed towards sustainable transport projects.6

 The PA is nominally constrained by the Federal Aviation Administration (“FAA”) on how much it can levy in passenger facility charges (“PFCs”) and for what purpose.7 8 But the rationale of an STS is not to fund airport infrastructure but to mitigate flying’s impact on the environment.